Registered nurses (RNs) provide and coordinate patient care and educate patients and the public about various health conditions.

 Licensed practical nurses (LPNs) and licensed vocational nurses (LVNs) provide basic nursing care.

-Medical records and health information technicians organize and manage health information data.
+Medical records and health information specialists organize, manage, and code health information data.

 Opticians help fit eyeglasses and contact lenses, following prescriptions from ophthalmologists and optometrists.